Glossary

 In this documentation, Windows XP, Vista and Windows Server 2003 are referred to as legacy OS.

 Microsoft has withdrawn support for Windows XP and Windows Server 2003, but 1E includes Vista in this list because it is not significantly used by business organizations.
+For details of limitations and additional considerations for these OS, please see Supported Platforms.

 License Service